ccswbs/snowdrop/site/content/docs/5.1/getting-started/parcel.md

 ---
 layout: docs
 title: Parcel
-description: Learn how to include Bootstrap in your project using Parcel.
+description: Learn how to include Snowdrop in your project using Parcel.
 group: getting-started
 toc: true
 ---